mjhea0/sublime-setup-for-python/readme.md

 ### SublimeLinter

 **[SublimeLinter](https://sublime.wbond.net/packages/SublimeLinter)** is a framework for ST3 linters.
-The package itself does not actualy include any actual linters; those must be installed seperately via Package Control using the **SublimeLinter-<linter>** naming syntax.
+The package itself does not actualy include any actual linters; those must be installed seperately via Package Control using the **SublimeLinter-<linter_name>** naming syntax.
+You can view official linters [here](https://github.com/SublimeLinter).
+There are also a number of third party linters.
+All linters can be viewed in Package Control.

-For Python linting, I recommend the following linters:
+For Python linting, I recommend using **[SublimeLinter-pyflakes](https://sublime.wbond.net/packages/SublimeLinter-pyflakes) and [SublimeLinter-pep8](https://sublime.wbond.net/packages/SublimeLinter-pep8)**

+I also use **[SublimeLinter-jshint](https://sublime.wbond.net/packages/SublimeLinter-jshint)**, **[https://sublime.wbond.net/packages/SublimeLinter-csslint](https://sublime.wbond.net/packages/SublimeLinter-csslint)**, **[SublimeLinter-html-tidy](https://sublime.wbond.net/packages/SublimeLinter-html-tidy)**, and [SublimeLinter-json](https://sublime.wbond.net/packages/SublimeLinter-json)

+> Most of these linters have dependencies associated with them, please read the installation instructions before installing.

 ### GitGutter